atk4/image/README.md

 This repository builds and publishes the following images:

  - atk4/image - build image used in our workflows.
-Will have tags 7.2, 7.3, 8.0 etc
+Will have tags 7.2, 7.3, 8.0, latest, nighty etc.

 ## Running Locally